crhall-writing/crhall-writing.github.io/_poems/enough.md

 enough for someone to step in
 enough for someone to say “that’s enough”
 but the less you have to give
-the more they seem to want
+the more they seem to want it